Optimal Offline Dynamic $2,3$-Edge/Vertex Connectivity: Offline Framework

+The main idea of our offline framework is to perform divide and conquer on the input sequence, similar to what is done in Eppstein's offline minimum spanning tree algorithm~\cite{Eppstein94}.
+Consider the full sequence of updates and queries $x_1, \ldots, x_t$, where each $x_i$ is either an edge insertion, edge deletion, or query.
+Call each $x_i$ an event.

-Because we're given the entire sequence of modifications, for each edge we may associate an interval $[i_e, d_e]$, indicating that edge $e$ was inserted at time $i_e$ and removed at time $d_e$.
-Plotting time along the $x$ axis and edges on the $y$ axis as in Figure \ref{fig:timelinefull} gives a convenient way to view the sequence of events.
+Assume each inserted edge has unique identity.
+Then for each inserted edge $e$, we may associate an interval $[I(e), D(e)]$, indicating that edge $e$ was inserted at time $I(e)$ and removed at time $D(e)$.
+Plotting time along the $x$-axis and edges on the $y$-axis as in Figure \ref{fig:timelinefull} gives a convenient way to view the sequence of events.

-A key idea from \cite{Eppstein94,LackiS13} is that if we process the events in a smaller time interval, we can work with a graph that goes through a smaller number of changes.
-For example, for the sequence of events corresponding to the timeline diagram shown in Figure \ref{fig:timelinefull}, if we process the time interval $[6, 9]$, we will always have $e_1$ in our graph while never encountering $e_2$.
-There are only two edges, $e_3$ and $e_4$, that do get modified in this time interval.
-To summarize, if we try to answer queries from a range $[l, r]$, we will only deal with graphs containing two types of edges:

-\begin{enumerate} \item Edges affected by an event in this range (one or both of $i_e, d_e$ is in $[l, r]$), which we denote as non-permanent edges. \item Edges present throughout the duration ($i_e < l \leq r < d_e$), which we denote as permanent edges. \end{enumerate}
+Fix some subinterval $[l,r]$ of the sequence of events.
+Let us classify all edges present at any point of time in the sequence $x_l, \ldots, x_r$ as one of two types. \begin{enumerate} \item Edges present throughout the duration ($i_e \leq l \leq r \leq d_e$), we call \emph{permanent} edges. \item Edges affected by an event in this range (one or both of $I(e), D(e)$ is in $(l, r)$), we call \emph{non-permanent} edges. \end{enumerate}

-While there can be a large number of permanent edges, the number of non-permanent edges is limited by the number of time steps, $r - l + 1$.
+While there may be a large number of permanent edges, the number of non-permanent edges is limited by the number of time steps, $r - l + 1$.
 Therefore, the graph can be viewed as a large static graph on which a smaller number of events take place.

-One issue with narrowing down to subintervals is that a deletion in this range might have its corresponding insertion outside ($i_e < l \leq d_e \leq r$).
-We handle this by treating this edge as a non-permanent edge that's present at the start of this time interval.
-In this way, the more difficult edge deletion operation is replaced by insertion, when the edge becomes permanent in a particular time interval.
-Therefore, our reduction procedures that we will describe below need only preserve the structure of permanent edges as non-permanent edges are inserted into the graph.

-Our goal will be to reduce this graph of permanent edges to one whose size is proportional to the number of events, or non-permanent edges. \begin{definition} An equivalent of a graph $G$ and $k$ events $x_1 \ldots x_k$ is a graph $H$ along with $k$ events $y_1 \ldots y_k$ such that the types of $x_i$ and $y_i$ are the same, and if $x_i$ is a query, the answer to $y_i$ is the same as the answer to $x_i$. \end{definition}
+Our goal will be to reduce this graph of permanent edges to one whose size is a small function of the number of events in the subinterval.
+If we may do so without affecting the answers to the queries, we can recursively apply the technique to achieve an efficient divide and conquer algorithm for the original dynamic $c$-connectivity sequence.

-Both the offline minimum spanning tree algorithm \cite{Eppstein94} and the result of \cite{LackiS13} when applied to connectivity can be viewed as constructing such equivalents.
-We formalize the black-box implication of an efficient algorithm for finding small-sized equivalents below.